Confidence recovers

 Solicit outside resources as backup during times of crisis.

 As a financial professional, your No. 1 priority is your clients’ financial well-being.
 While you work hard to secure their interests, unexpected challenges can take place impacting your practice.
-They may range from physical destruction of your office, records and technology systems from severe weather to a health event where you or team member is out for a medical need.
+They may range from physical destruction of your office, records and technology systems from severe weather to a health event where you or a team member is out for a medical need.
 By taking steps today, you can ensure your clients are cared for, and the value of your business is protected in case a crisis would happen.

 While it’s never fun to consider worst-case scenarios, a contingency plan can give you confidence.